Client Lounge

 You’ve booked your session—what’s next?

-We’ll connect via email to finalize details like location, wardrobe, and any questions you may have.
+We’ll connect over email within a couple of weeks of your session date to finalize details like time and location, and to discuss any questions you may have.

 Here are some tips to help you prepare for your session with me.

-Time: If we are shooting outdoors we will shoot either in the early morning or evening.
-The light is typically too harsh mid-day.
+Time: If we are shooting outdoors, we will shoot either in the early morning or evening to avoid harsh midday light.
 If your children are up for it, shooting one to two hours before sunset provides gorgeous light and atmosphere.
 If we are shooting in your home, I prefer late morning, since homes are usually lit best at that time.

 Your Children: Preparing your children for our session in advance can help ease any nervousness they may have.
 Let them know about the fun activities we will be doing, such as playing games and telling jokes.
 It's helpful to talk about me as a friend to make them feel more comfortable.
 Encouraging natural smiles rather than forcing them to pose can lead to the best results.
 If needed, I may ask for your assistance in helping them relax during the session.
 Offering a small treat or the promise of ice cream after the session can also be a great motivator.
 Just be sure to choose snacks that won't leave a mess on their faces (gummies, Tic Tacs, mini marshmallows, Cheerios).